A 2-approximation algorithm for the softwired parsimony problem on binary, tree-child phylogenetic networks: Concluding remarks

 \section{Concluding remarks}

-In this article we have investigated the softwired parsimony problem for rooted, binary, tree-child phylogenetic networks and any character to define a polynomial time 2-approximation algorithm for this problem.
+In this article we have investigated the softwired parsimony problem for rooted, binary, tree-child phylogenetic networks and any character to define a polynomial time 2-approximation algorithm for this problem; \CorrB{we have also shown that this approximation guarantee is tight}.
 This novel approximation algorithm vastly improves the linear approximation quality guarantee of the simple approximation for the SPS which is known in the literature as the best approximation algorithm for the SPS in general.
-We have shown that this algorithm is correct and that the approximation guarantee is tight.
 Plausibly our 2-approximation algorithm could be used as part of a combinatorial branch and bound approach to solving the SPS exactly on tree-child networks.

 To the best of our knowledge, this is with the very recent exception of \cite{deen2023near} the only known example of an explicit primal-dual algorithm in phylogenetics.
 This is interesting, since the polyhedral angle on phylogenetics problems dates back to at least 1992 \cite{erdos1992evolutionary} and integer linear programming has been used quite frequently in the field (see e.g. \cite{sridhar2008mixed}).
 We suspect that unpacking many of these integer linear programming formulations to study properties of the linear programming relaxations could be a very fruitful line of research.
 The recent duality-based 2-approximation algorithm for \emph{agreement forests} \cite{olver2023duality} is a good example of this potential.